Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Chicago has combined with its opponents to score more than 42.5 points only once this year.
+- Chicago and its opponents have scored at least 42 points or more just one time this season.

-- Detroit and its opponents have combined to score more than 42.5 points in two games this season.
+- Detroit has combined with its opponents to score more than 42 points in two games this season.

-- The combined points per game average of the two teams, 35.6, is 6.9 points fewer than Sunday's over/under.

-- These two squads surrender a combined 57.4 points per game, 14.9 more than this contest's over/under.
+- The two teams combine to score 35.6 points per game, 6.4 less than the total in this contest.

+- This contest's over/under is 15.4 points lower than the 57.4 these two squads combine to give up per game in 2020.

 Bears stats and trends

-- So far this season Chicago has one win against the spread.

-- Chicago's games this year have hit the over on one of three set point totals (33.3%).
+- Chicago's games this year have gone over the point total one time in three opportunities (33.3%).

-- This year, the Bears have three turnovers, one fewer than the Lions have takeaways (4).
+- The Bears have turned the ball over three times this season, one fewer than the Lions have forced (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Chicago's matchup with the Lions.